CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 ### Instance Position

-`POSITION` defines the location where an instance should be placed in Cartesian space.
+`POSITION` defines the location for an instance before and tileset transforms are applied.

 #### Quantized Positions